WHAT

 is Communities In Schools (CIS)?

-brings hands in need together with hands that can help.
+CIS brings hands in need together with hands that can help.

 CIS is a process that connects community resources with